SebastianWaltilla/ITHS-Course-8-ComplexJava-EE8-Lab2/README.md

 ## POST player

 Post a player with json formated data.
 All fields must be filled except phone number.
+If a field is missing, you get 400 bad request as answer.

 ```html
 localhost:8080/PlayerDataEEDemo/api/v1/item/postPlayer